Toerktumlare/nordic/README.md

 ```

 ## Run localy for development
-After you build the application, it is served on localhost:8080 but if you want to run the react application standalone for development purposes then run
+After you build the application, it is served on localhost:8080 but if you want to run the react application standalone for development purposes then run.

 ```
-./frontend/nordic-monitoring/yarn start
+./frontend/nordic-monitoring/npm start
 ```

 And the react application will be avaliable at localhot:3000

+> The application need a google api secret to start and will fail if this secret is not in place.

 ## Integrations
 backend is dependent on google sheet API and has also an integration against BRP systems for fetching workout class participants.